GenEroos Editorial Process

 The manuscript is converted to XML format for indexing in academic databases and specialized search engines.

-Approved manuscripts are published in a semi-annual volume of the journal, available in digital format in March and September, and accessible to both the academic community and the general public.
+Each approved manuscript receives a DOI (Digital Object Identifier), a unique code that guarantees its identification and persistence in digital platforms, and is subsequently published in a biannual volume of the journal, available in digital format during the months of March and September, accessible to both the academic community and the general public

 11. Dissemination: